Humpadilo/sunspire-online/docs/roadmap/Sunspire_Online_Roadmap.md

 This becomes the contract for your conversion scripts.

-# 3.5 – Separating Player-Safe from Spoilers
+# 3.5 – Separating Player-Safe from Spoilers - Partial, NPC-safe is done

 **Critical rule:**
 Do **not** blindly export all DM data into the public repo.